youzarsiph/drf-redesign/README.md

 # rest-framework-redesign

-Redesign of the browsable api of Django REST Framework
+Redesign of the browsable API of Django REST Framework using Bootstrap 5.

+The project aims to improve the look and feel of the API.

 ## Get started

-To get started with rest-framework-redesign:

 Install the package: